 Elena Badillo-Goicoechea

-I'm a Senior Data Scientist at the University of Chicago's Biostatistics Laboratory, where I specialize in processing complex, unstructured data—from clinical text to time series analysis—with a focus on mental health and neurology research.
+I'm a Senior Data Scientist at the University of Chicago's Biostatistics Laboratory, where I specialize in processing complex, unstructured data—from clinical text to time series analysis—with a focus on neurological research.

-The Connection: From Graph Theory to Neural Networks to Musical Networks
+The Connection: From Causal Analysis & Graph Theory to Musical Networks

-But here's the thing: I love music just as much as I love data science (okay, maybe music slightly more).
-After years of applying advanced statistical methods and machine learning to understand complex patterns in health data, I realized the same analytical rigor could revolutionize how we discover music.
+I love music just as much as I love data science (okay, maybe music slightly more).
+And after years of applying advanced statistical methods and machine learning to understand complex patterns in health data, I realized the same analytical rigor can dramatically improve how we discover music.

 Traditional recommendation algorithms trap you in bubbles based on your listening history or generic user profiles.
 Stell-R takes a completely different approach—I've built it to map the actual semantic and sonic relationships between artists, creating organic influence pathways that let you discover music based purely on content, not past behavior.